 Algorand relies on cryptographic sortition to pick users to propose the next blocks for a given round.
 When users propose a block, a committee of voters is selected to decide on the block proposal.
 If the overwhelming majority of the votes are from honest participants, the block is validated.
 All this occurs in three key phases: block proposal, soft vote, and certify vote.

 Subscribe to our newsletter to be the first to receive the latest news, developments and updates:

 Algorand is a truly revolutionary technology poised to unleash a borderless economy and accelerate the evolution of frictionless finance.

-If you are interested in getting started building blockchain applications, watch our webinar on How to Build Applications on Algorand:
+If you are interested in getting started building blockchain applications, sign up to our next developer office hours or watch our webinar on How to Build Applications on Algorand: